Chemotherapy for stomach cancer

 • with radiotherapy (chemoradiation)

-• on its own, or with targeted therapy (palliative chemotherapy).
+• on its own or with immunotherapy or targeted therapy (palliative treatment).

 Perioperative chemotherapy